Menu

 University Board

-The University Board is a pool of DePaul community members who are recruited, selected, and trained by Student Affairs to comprise the panel for a University Board hearing.
-All members of the University Board will receive annual training regarding student conduct principles and techniques, student development, DePaul policies, the Student Conduct Process, conflict of interest, bias, and various other information, including information as required by applicable legal mandates.
+The University Board is a pool of DePaul community members who are recruited, selected and trained by Student Affairs to comprise the panel for a University Board hearing.
+All members of the University Board will receive annual training regarding student conduct principles and techniques, student development, DePaul policies, the Student Conduct Process, and various other information, including information as required by applicable legal mandates.
 Attendance at the annual training is mandatory.
-The members of the University Board are current students, faculty, and staff consisting of at least:
+The members of the University Board are current students, faculty and staff consisting of

-• Six current students with at least second-year status appointed by the Student Government Association;
+• Current students with at least second-year status, including students appointed by the Student Government Association;

-• Six faculty members appointed by the Faculty Council; and
+• Faculty members appointed by the Faculty Council; and

 University Board Hearing

-A University Board hearing is a hearing process by which a student conduct case is brought before a University Board panel to review information to make a determination of responsibility and assess sanctions if appropriate.
+A University Board hearing is a hearing process by which a student conduct case is brought before a University Board panel for the purposes of reviewing information to determine finding of responsibility and appropriate sanctions to the Dean of Students Office.
 The University Board hearing process is managed by a moderator.
 The procedures for a University Board hearing are set forth in the “University Board Hearing Process” section of the Student Conduct Process.

 University Board Panel